anilahsu/Anilahsu/README.md

-<h2 align="center">A Front End Developer from Taiwan
+<h2 align="center">A Frontend Developer from Taiwan
 <img width="60" src="./img/favicon.jpg" />
 </h2>

 <h3 align="center">Something about me</h3>

 •  Enjoy experimenting with new technologies and self-taught in React JS, Redux, TypeScript, and other web development skills.<br>
-• As a frontend developer volunteer at [WorkLifeInJapan](https://www.worklifeinjapan.net/home/about-us) community which shares diverse career and life perspectives in Japan.<br>
+•  As a Frontend Developer volunteer at [WorkLifeInJapan](https://www.worklifeinjapan.net/home/about-us) community which shares diverse career and life perspectives in Japan.<br>
+•  Worked as Data Analyst, have experience with Python lecturer, held weekly programming club for colleagues to learn Python!<br>
-• Have experience with Python lecturer in office, also builded my [Blog](https://anila.me/) sharing the techniques I've learned to help more developers!<br>
+•  Fond of writing, and built my [Blog](https://anila.me/) sharing the techniques and knowledge I've learned to help more developers!<br>
-• Outside of developing and coding, I am also fond of photography and have worked as a photographer at a technology conference.<br>
+•  Outside of developing, I'm also keen on photography and have worked as a photographer at a tech conference.<br>
 •  For more information about me or want to take a look at my photography, feel free to visit my [Portfolio](https://anilahsu.github.io/Portfolio/)!<br>

 <div align="center">
     <picture>